Cristel-Capetillo/gcp-hello/README.md

 # gcp-hello
- First project on Google Cloud Platform using Cloud Functions, Cloud Build, nodeJS , Datastore and Svelte.
+ App with front end made on Svelte, hosted on Google Cloud Platform.
+App takes data from a RESTful API that runs on nodeJS + Express and connects to Google Datastore, API is hosted on a Google Cloud Function and HTTP triggered.